sdiehl/wiwinwlh/tutorial.md

 Java
 ------

 Java is a general purpose programming language.
-It is an object-oriented, concurrent language which is statically typed.
+It is an imperative language which is statically typed.
 It is one of the most frequently used languages in the industry, as well as a common language used in academia to teach the fundamentals of object oriented programming.

 **Main difference**: Java is an object-oriented language, compared to Haskell which is functional.